dnsimple/dnsimple-support/content/articles/webhooks.markdown

 ## Remove a recipient

-You can also remove a token at any time by using the <label>Delete</label> button.
+You can remove a recipient at any time by using the <label>Delete</label> button.

 ![Remove recipient](/files/webhooks-delete-recipient.png)